RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 35: XXX.
 </p>

-In the picture 36 is interface Home Assistatn for settings of heating.
+In the picture 36 is interface Home Assistant for settings of heating.
 In the left menu  are individual floors with thermostats and temperature schedules (described below).
 In the records tab, history are saved to a database individual states of the control elements and the history of the data itself, especially of the temperature sensors.
 There are also settings for the user profile and the entire system.
 In the top menu are other tabs for heating settings, also described below in the text.

 <p align="center">
 <img src="XXX" width="250px" alt="XXX">